williamkray/maubot-communitybot/README.md

 members to the space automatically trigger a sync, as do most other commands. this command is mostly deprecated but you may want to run it just to see what it does.

-generate a report with the `report` subcommand (i.e. `!community report`) to see your inactive users.
+generate a report with the `report` subcommand (i.e. `!community report`) to see your inactive users. you can also generate more specific reports using the `inactive`, `purgable`, and `ignored` commands to see users in those specific categories.

 ## user management